steveshogren/hugo-blog/content/page/training.md

 Every couple of problems, take a break and complete another kata using TDD.
 You should be able to complete something like KataTennis in about 30 minutes from scratch using TDD.
-You should be able to also complete the kata using three different languages: Javascript, Python, and whatever you chose to build your small project.
+You should be able to also complete any kata using any of the following different languages: Javascript, Scheme, Python, and whatever you chose to build your small project.
 Do each kata at least a couple times, until it feels fluid and natural.
 These will help you learn that new language quickly.

+### Step 8 - Start Interviewing

+At this point, you'll be able to pass an entry-level interview with a very decent success rate.
+You'll be well versed in the basics of object-oriented programming, functional programming, data structures, algorithms, and unit testing.
+You'll have a good grasp of several different programming languages, and have a portfolio of code and projects to discuss.